These brief instructions will help you get started to use FPChecker in your application.

 Edit me

-FPChecker instruments applications at compile time.
-There are two ways to instrument code: semi-automatic mode or automatic mode (see below).
+FPChecker works by instrumenting applications at compile time.
+There are three ways to instrument applications:

 Original Compiler Wrapper Purpose